qiaolinhan/FireDetection/README.md

 02-04-2020:
 For smoke semantic segmentation, FCN, U-Net, and Seg-Net can be used.\\
 Rough set and color character can be combined to use. **UKF** can be used to update the background.

+03-029-2020：
+Preparing to add the Q learning & Reinforcementlearning for Dornes.